d-ries/linux-essentials/05_filecontents/01_course.md

 Oct  7 16:23:26 ubuntu-server systemd: pam_unix(systemd-user:session): session opened for user student(uid=1000) by (uid=0)
 ```

-?> <i class="fa-solid fa-circle-info"></i> We can even view log files realtime by using `tail -f` (`-f` stands for _follow_).
+?> <i class="fa-solid fa-circle-info"></i> We can even view log files in realtime by using `tail -f` (`-f` stands for _follow_).
 This will start an active process that at first will show the last 10 lines of a file.
-When something gets added to this file, it will be added realtime in the command output.
+When something gets added to this file, it will be added in realtime in the command output.
 To terminate this active process use `ctrl+c`.

 ## Scrolling through several screens of the contents of a file (less)
 When viewing big files with `cat` you might have noticed that the terminal will only show the last bit of the content.
 We can use commands such as `more` and `less` to view (and scroll through) the entire content.
 With `more` you can only scroll down and this one screen at a time by pressing the _spacebar_ or _page down_.
-With less you can also scroll up by pressing _page up_.
-With less scrolling only one line can also be done by using the _up arrow_ or _down arrow_.
+With `less` you can also scroll up by pressing _page up_.
+With `less` scrolling only one line can also be done by using the _up arrow_ or _down arrow_.
 To exit `more`or `less` you can simply press _q_ or _ctrl+c_.
 ```bash
 student@linux-ess:~$ less /var/log/dpkg.log
 2022-09-19 21:52:34 startup packages remove